geetpurohit/AreYouBlinking/README.md

 ### Dlib installation

 All packages except dlib are pretty straightforward.
 If you do not have them you can just run ```pip install [package-name]"``` in your promopt (Anaconda prompt or cmd, wherever you can run `pip`) without the square brackets for any package.
 However, dlib requires a little... convincing.
 It is because dlib is a C++ library that employs machine learning, linear algebra and computer vision to perform numerical operations efficiently and portably.
 I will go over how to install dlib on Windows 10/11.
-The prequesites are:
+The prequesites are [Cmake](https://cmake.org/download/) and [Visual Studio](https://visualstudio.microsoft.com/visual-cpp-build-tools/):

 <details>
   <summary> CMake </summary>